patrickwalczak/Invoice-App/README.md

-This is my first mini project on which I have been working from scratch by myself.
+This is my first mini project on which I have been working from scratch on my own.

 An idea for this application comes from frontendmentor.io